Jigsaw24/Elevate24/docs/Configuration Keys.md

 - **Default:** `false`

 > [!NOTE]
 > Enables the use of a custom complex password when using a Secondary Account. `userElevateAdmin` must be set to `true`.

+> [!IMPORTANT]
+>Configuring the password requires the amount of each character.
+For example, `PasswordUppercase` with a value of `5` would create `5` Uppercase characters.

 ```xml
 <key>ComplexPassword</key>